 The Group owns office buildings for rent, etc. (including land) in Tokyo.
-Net rental income from real estate for rent, etc. in FY2023 is 57 million yen (rental revenue is recorded under non-operating income; rental expenses are recorded under non-operating expenses).
+Net rental income from real estate for rent, etc. in the fiscal year ended March 31, 2024, is 63 million yen (rental revenue is recorded under non-operating income; rental expenses are recorded under non-operating expenses).

 The carrying amount, the amount of increase/decrease during the current fiscal year and the fair value of such rental properties are as follows.

+(1 Million yen)

-Fair value at the end Consolidated balance at Amount of increase/decrease Amount at the end of the of the current fiscal beginning of period during the current fiscal year current fiscal year year 312 (9) 302 1,045
+Carrying amount Fair value at the end of

+Consolidated balance at Amount of increase/decrease Amount at the end of the current

+beginning of period during the current fiscal year fiscal year the current fiscal year

+302 (9) 293 1,093